slub/dfg-viewer/dfgviewer/Documentation/Index.rst

 	ln -s ~/dfg-viewer/dfgviewer/ /var/www/typo3conf/ext/

-Repeat this process for the *Goobi.Presentation (dlf)* (https://github.com/goobi/goobi-presentation.git) extension.
+Repeat this process for the *Kitodo.Presentation (dlf)* (https://github.com/kitodo/kitodo-presentation.git) extension.

 Now install both extensions via the extension manager within TYPO3.
 Also check if you have installed the necessary dependencies (e.g. *t3jquery*, *static_info_tables*).
 If the installation was successful, the category `GOOBI.PRESENTATION` with a subitem `DFG Viewer` will appear in the navigation tree on the left side of your TYPO3 backend.